Antelis/Algorithm-IntegratedActivity/README.md

 1.- Implemented Prim's algorithm to calculate the optimal way to wire between cities (hFiles/primMST.h).

-2.- Implemented Nearest Neighbor algorithm to find the shortest route for mail delivery (hFiles/tsp.h).
+2.- Implemented Repetitive Nearest Neighbor algorithm to find the shortest route for mail delivery (hFiles/tsp.h).

 3.- Implemented Ford-Fulkerson's method with Edmonds-Karp's algorithm to calculate maximum information flow from the initial node to the final node (hFiles/maxFlow.h).